RLOpenCatalyst/catdocs/Catalyst/source/cloud.rst

 **How to use:**

-Click on **Analytics** link in the header.
-And we have three menu at the left side of the page:
+Navigate to **Cloud** tab in the header.
+There is Menu at left handside and  under the analytics we can see below options:

-1. Cost
+1. Capacity

-2. Capacity
+2. Cost

 3. Usage